Complete Guide to Laurina Coffee (Naturally Low Caffeine)

 Eventually, he was able to obtain 80 plants, of which he selected the best 17.
 By 2006, he had managed to process larger quantities of laurina, sending samples to coffee roasters.
 The coffee roasters were delighted with the laurina being produced on the farm.

-Because of the success in 2006, Alpízar sent samples of the 2018 harvest to the Center for International Cooperation in Agronomic Research for Development (CIRAD) in France.
+Due to the success in 2006, Alpízar sent samples from the 2018 harvest to the Center for International Cooperation in Agronomic Research for Development (CIRAD) in France.
 CIRAD confirmed that the caffeine content was lower.

 The Doka Estate is still producing laurina coffee today, which is available on its website.